preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/tokens-in-emails/index.rst

 + {{PublishDate}}
 + {{ReviewDate}}

-**Publishing Notification e-mail**: In this Document Management e-mail, this token is supported in Subject:
+**Publishing Notification e-mail**: In this Document Management email, this token is supported in Subject:

 + {{DocumentTitle}}